ues-io/uesio/README.md

 # Seed Local Database with Test Data

 ```

 npm run nx -- seed platform

 ```

 # Run the application Locally

 ```

 npm run nx -- serve platform

 ```

 In a browser visit

 ```

 https://uesio-dev.com:3000

 ```

 # Continous integration (CI)

-The continous integration process is done through the service offereted by Github, namely **Github actions**.
-See the configuration file called `nx-affected.yml`
+The continous integration process is done through the cloud service offered by GitHub, namely **GitHub Actions**.
+The configuration is hold in the file called `nx-affected.yml`.

 # <a id="local-firestore"></a> Local Development with the Firestore Emulator